Neural Diffusion Processes: Experimental Evaluation

-\paragraph{Hyperparameter marginalisation} Conventionally, GP models are trained by maximising the likelihood of the hyperparameters.
-Ideally, Bayesian inference is performed by marginalising the hyperparameters, which can lead to significant performance improvements, albeit at an extra computational cost \cite{lalchand2020approximate, simpson2021marginalised}.
+Conventionally, GP models optimise a point estimate of the hyperparameters.
+However, it is well known that marginalising over the hyperparameters can lead to significant performance improvements, albeit at an extra computational cost \cite{lalchand2020approximate, simpson2021marginalised}.
 A key capability of the NDP is its ability to produce realistic conditional samples across the full gamut of data on which it was trained.
-It can therefore in effect marginalise over the different hyperparameters it was exposed to, or even different kernels. \Cref{fig:kernel-marginalisation} demonstrates how the model produces samples from a range of different lengthscales, and that it narrows down on the true lengthscale as more data is observed.
-This model was trained on samples from a GP with a Mat\'ern-$\tfrac{3}{2}$ kernel, with a variety of lengthscales sampled from $\log \c{N}(\log(0.5), \sqrt{0.5})$.
+It therefore in effect marginalises over the different hyperparameters it was exposed to, or even different kernels.
+To demonstrate this, we train a NDP on a synthetic dataset consisting of samples from a GP with a Mat\'ern-$\tfrac{3}{2}$ kernel, with a prior on the lengthscale of $\log \c{N}(\log(0.5), \sqrt{0.5})$.
+In the top row of \cref{fig:kernel-marginalisation} we show samples from this NDP for an increasing number of data points.
+A sample is coloured according to its most likely lengthscale.
+As the NDP has no notion of a lengthscale, we infer the most likely lengthscale by retrospectively fitting a set of GPs and matching the lengthscale of the GP corresponding to the highest marginal likelihood to the sample.
+The bottom row shows the histogram of lengthscales from the produced samples.
+We observe that the NDP covers the prior at first and then narrows down on the true data-generating lengthscale as more data is observed.
+Effectively marginalising over the lengthscale posterior.

-\paragraph{Dimensionality invariance on two-dimensional data} NDP's dimensionality invariance means that it assumes no explicit ordering in the columns of a dataset.
-This is a common property of many tabular datasets (e.g.,~UCI repository \parencite{uci}), yet it is heavily under-exploited in the literature \parencite{lloyd20212random}.
-To illustrate that this property is encoded into a NDP, we train it on samples originating from a GP with a SE kernel containing lengthscales $\ell=[0.2, 0.8]$ (i.e., one short, one long).
-From \cref{fig:two-d-regression} (a) and (b) we observe that the model generates samples corresponding to both $\ell=[0.2, 0.8]$ and $\ell=[0.8, 0.2]$, reflecting the model's invariance to the input order.
-Further, in (c) and (d), we plot posterior samples and see that the predictions match the observed values closely.
-In (e) we compare the NDP's predictive performance measured in mean squared error (MSE) on a held-out dataset with a GPR model.
-Both MSEs tend to zero as more data is observed.